- Construct a lay summary.

 Each research project has its own set of ethical challenges, but the following general questions should be raised for all projects:

 - Have national or local research ethics committees already produced statements relevant to the research being planned?
-Consideration should also be paid to the broader context of the research: for example, research directed at increasing the productivity of farming at the expense of (or without improving) individual animal welfare.
+Consideration should also be paid to the broader context of the research.
+For example, research directed at increasing the productivity of farming at the expense of (or without improving) individual animal welfare, or wildlife research whose primary aim is population management.

-- Have the Three Rs (Replacement, Reduction, Refinement) been addressed, and will any advances in this area be mentioned in publications of the study?
+- Have the Three Rs (Replacement, Reduction, Refinement) been addressed, and will any advances in this area be mentioned in publications of the study (remembering that many databases only index the title and abstract of papers)?
 Which non-animal alternatives have been considered but rejected?

-- Have the Three Ss (Good Science, Good Sense and Good Sensibilities) been addressed?
-Sufficient time should be allocated to this point, since two of the three Ss are highly subjective but equally important.
+- Have the Three S's (Good Science, Good Sense and Good Sensibilities) been addressed?
+Sufficient time should be allocated to this point, since two of the three S's are highly subjective, but equally important.
+The use of commonsense and critical anthropomorphism are justifiably part of the work to assess the impact of research on animals, not least when a scientific evidence base does not exist.

 - Does the proposed study have a clear rationale and scientific relevance, and what will be the next step if the hypothesis is supported or rejected?